Casio VZ-10M: A Practical Manual for Sound Designers

 Frequency UI lying in PHASE mode M2 pitch in PHASE mode is locked to 0 Hz; UI allows editing but it has no effect Ignore M2 pitch in PHASE mode; focus on M2 waveform and Envelope 1

-Line Output defaults to OFF New patches have all line outputs disabled Enable each active line’s Output in the Line Function before programming begins
+Line Output defaults to OFF New patches have all line outputs disabled Enable each active line’s Output function before programming begins

 Memory protect silent failure Write attempts against protected memory give no clear error Disable protection in [MENU 3] Function 3-01 before every write session